YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 The door swings open and in comes The Wee Man, Chairman of the University Strategy Committee.
 The Wee Man is small and Scottish, in his late fifties with thinning grey hair that is brushed forward.
 The thick lenses of his glasses give him a mildly bewildered look.
 He is wearing a striped shirt and fawn Farah slacks.
 The Wee Man could pass for a supervisor in a warehouse who has made good after years on the shop floor.
 He carries himself with a belligerence that is accentuated by his slight build.
 The Wee Man holds an endowed Chair in Electrical Engineering.

-“Well, gentlemen,” he says, then coughs apologetically.
+“Well, gentlemen,” says The Wee Man, then coughs apologetically.
 “Mea culpa, Professor Ortiz.”

 La Luz simpers and shifts her big arse in her seat.
 She is an exotic inclusion in this lacklustre gathering of British academics.
 From a small Iberian town, she was raised on equivocation and mean gossip, the ideal grounding for a career in third level education.